Top NFL picks for Lions vs. Buccaneers, Seahawks vs. Texans on MNF

-Monday Night Football free picks, Week 7 betting odds: Lions vs. Buccaneers, Seahawks vs. Texans predictions
+Monday Night Football free picks, Week 7 betting odds: Lions vs. Buccaneers, Texans vs. Seahawks predictions

 The SportsLine Projection Model locked in its top NFL picks for Week 7's MNF doubleheader featuring Tampa Bay vs. Detroit and Houston vs. Seattle